 The inscription, two Minoan words, wetuyu piti, was identified as Linear A and translated «soft (and) pure», by Dr. Aartun in 1994.
+The language behind Linear A is a South Semitic language, as established by Dr. Aartun.
 The cult inscription may refer to the soft native wire silver found in the surrounding area.The location of the inscription can be explained in terms of the Minoans having reached far away Scandinavia, and Kongsberg, in their quest for the highly valuble silver (twice as valuable as gold in Egypt before 1500 BC).
 In the hills surrounding Kongsberg, nuggets of native silver could easily be picked out of veins in the very surface of the rock, with primitive tools.
 Apart from the big mines, there are traces of small mines «everywhere» in the forests, many yet to be discovered.
 (For further reading, see below.
 In the Appendix are given some Linear A translations.)

-The characters have not been made with a hard metal chisel, but have been carved into the rock, probably with a stone tool, which explains the pecked marks and uneven groove of the signs.
-This shows that the inscription, which is very eroded, has been made before iron tools came into existence.
+The characters have not been made with a hard metal chisel, but were carved into the rock, probably with a stone tool, which explains the pecked marks and uneven groove of the signs.
+This shows that the inscription, which is very eroded, was made before iron tools came into existence.